-Alexander is the co-founder and Chief Technical Officer at ClimateClever, an Edtech startup helping schools and communities reduce their carbon footprint and utility bills.
-A full-stack developer with over ten years of experience, he previously ran an app development agency managing a variety of teams from design and marketing to web and native mobile app developers both in Australia and abroad, and has overseen the development of many projects.
+Alexander is the co-founder, and Chief Technical Officer at ClimateClever, a startup helping schools, communities and businesses reduce their carbon footprint.
+A full-stack developer with over ten years of experience, he previously ran an app development agency managing various teams from design and marketing to web and native mobile app developers, both in Australia and abroad.

 Actor, Writer, Emerging Leader